 Laterals are when a team throws the ball backward in hopes that the defense gets tired and out of position.

 Hail Mary passes in football are deep passes thrown in a last-second effort to gain the lead.
-Teams will throw these last-second desperation passes to get points as time expires.
+Teams will throw this last-second desperation passes to get points as time expires.

 Every team has a Hail Mary pass in their playbook, as they always need to game plan for the worst possible scenario.

-Teams will often have their starting quarterback or even their backup quarterback come in the game to throw the ball as far as they can.
-It’s common to have the quarterback with the strongest arm come in the game to reach the end zone, especially if it’s a far throw.
+Teams will often have their starting quarterback or even their backup quarterback come into the game to throw the ball as far as they can.
+It’s common to have the quarterback with the strongest arm come into the game to reach the end zone, especially if it’s a far throw.